 Thought.
 Monday.
 4:00pm: You are the worst teacher for your son.
 He will never learn to read.

 All of these thoughts, I have said to myself.
 All of these words have gone through my mind, not once, but repeatedly.
 All of these words and much more.

 Thoughts.
 Words.
 We frame our world with them.
 We kill ourselves with them.
 We kill our hope.
 We kill our self-esteem.
 We kill our confidence.
 We kill our desire.
 We kill our song.
 We kill our joy.
 We kill our peace.
 We kill our beauty.

 The words we tell ourselves on a daily basis can either give life or bring death.
-For most of my life, mine has been slowly killing me.
+For most of my life, mine have been slowly killing me.
 I have not spoken "gracious words like a honeycomb, sweet to the soul and healing to the bones."
 (Proverbs 16:24)

 Am I being dramatic?
 I don’t think so.
 Think back to when you were a little girl or a teenager or any moment in your life when you thought you were invincible.
 Think back to when you thought you were you were the greatest ballerina, superstar, veterinarian, doctor, nurse, zoo-keeper, Barbie, Hello Kitty mommy - think back to that moment where you thought you were beautiful.